minio/docs/source/operations/concepts/erasure-coding.rst

    :align: center

 At maximum parity, MinIO can tolerate the loss of up to half the drives per erasure set (:math:`(N / 2) - 1`) and still perform read and write operations.
-MinIO defaults to 4 parity blocks per object with tolerance for the loss of 4 drives per erasure set.
+MinIO defaults to 4 parity shards per object with tolerance for the loss of 4 drives per erasure set.
 For more complete information on selecting erasure code parity, see :ref:`minio-ec-parity`.

 Use the MinIO `Erasure Code Calculator <https://min.io/product/erasure-code-calculator?ref=docs>`__ when planning and designing your MinIO deployment to explore the effect of erasure code settings on your intended topology.